aztfmods/terraform-azurerm-vnet/README.md

 The below features are made available:

-- network security group on each subnet with multiple Rules:
+- network security group on each subnet with multiple rules:

 > each subnet is fortified by a network security group with multiple rules, effectively regulating traffic and enhancing overall network security.

-- service endpoint and delegation:
+- service endpoints and delegations:

-Leveraging service endpoints and delegations ensures secure and direct connections to Azure services, enhancing performance and security.
+> leveraging service endpoints and delegations ensures secure and direct connections to azure services, enhancing performance and security

 - terratest for validation:

-Validation of different integrations is ensured by employing terratest, a robust Go library.
+> validation of different integrations is ensured by employing terratest, a robust Go library.
 This provides a reliable way to run tests against infrastructure code, thereby enhancing its overall robustness.

 - diagnostic logs integration:

-The integration of Azure's Diagnostic Logs brings valuable insights into operations, errors, and other telemetry data, enabling efficient and proactive troubleshooting.
+> the integration of azure's diagnostic logs brings valuable insights into operations, errors, and other telemetry data, enabling efficient and proactive troubleshooting.

 - ddos protection plan integration:

-To enhance resilience against Distributed Denial-of-Service (DDoS) attacks, Azure's DDoS Protection Plan is integrated into the setup, bolstering defenses and ensuring service availability.
+> to enhance resilience against distributed denial of service attacks, azure's DDoS protection plan is integrated into the setup, bolstering defenses and ensuring service availability.

 - route table support with multiple user defined routes:

-Supporting route tables with multiple user-defined routes allows for greater control and flexibility over network traffic paths, catering to diverse business needs.
+> supporting route tables with multiple user defined routes allows for greater control and flexibility over network traffic paths, catering to diverse business needs.

-- network security group on each subnet with multiple rules
-- service endpoint, delegation
-- terratest is used to validate different integrations
-- diagnostic logs integration
-- ddos protection plan integration
-- route table support with multiple user defined routes

 The below examples shows the usage when consuming the module: